-Optical pumping of Rubidium Dr. Johannes Recht and Dr. Werner Kiein
+Optical pumping of Rubidium Dr. Johannes Recht and Dr. Werner Klein, LH-Contact 1, (1991) pp. 8-11

 Optical pumping is a process used in high frequency spectroscopy which was developed by A. Kastler.
 It allows the spectroscopy of atomic energy states in an energy region which is not accessible by means of direct, optical observation.
 Kastler was awarded the Nobel Prize for Physics for this in 1966.